-To breathe underwater is truly an amazing experience.
+If you’ve ever been SCUBA diving then you know that to breathe underwater is truly an amazing experience.
 Ever since I was old enough to understand I couldn’t breathe underwater like a fish I knew I had to get certified to be a diver.
 Once I did it was the beginning of a beautiful love song, a way of life, my destiny.
 Off my home coast of NC I find loads of shark teeth.
-I make necklaces with them and give them away as gifts to my friends and family.
-And I am still swimming in teeth.
+I make necklaces with them and give them away as gifts to my friends and family, and I am still swimming in teeth.
 So I’m selling them.
 Check it out and get yourself or a loved one something pretty…and badass.

 Living and diving off the coast of south east NC I find really big shark teeth.
 If you’ve heard of the extinct Mega-tooth shark, C. megalodon, you know what I’m talking about.
 If not, or you want to know more about them, check out this link about the giant whale-eating predators.
 Other than shark teeth I find lots of interesting whale and other mammal fossils from around the Neogene Period, 2.5 million- 23 million years ago.

 I also love to paint and create multi-media 3D paintings.
 There’s prints of a few here.
 Maybe some originals floating around too.
 Plastic is a material that I am always hiding within my art.
-It’s not really that recyclable you know, and we really shouldn’t be using it with our foods.
+It really isn’t recyclable and we really shouldn’t be using it with our foods.
 Just saying.
 My passions and hobbies influence what I like to paint.
 Besides diving, art, and good food, my top hobbies are surfing, sailing, swimming, and enjoying the beauty of nature.

 See you on the water.